Master of Historic Preservation

 Curriculum focus areas include adaptive reuse design and development in historic environments; archaeology; community heritage studies; economic development; interpretation of historic sites, buildings and monuments; preservation of historic landscapes; public policy; and under-represented communities.

-All applicants must have a bachelors degree from an accredited institution and a minimum grade-point average of 3.0.
+All applicants must have a bachelors degree from an accredited institution.
 There is no restriction on the applicant's previous field of study, and indeed we encourage diversity in all senses.

 Read the latest instructions.
 When prompted, put in the four letter code that identifies the program for which you are applying.